MoulberryAOS/priceAnalyzer/README.md

     </a>
 </div>

-priceAnalyzer (NEU) is a feature rich 1.8.9 Minecraft forge mod for Hypixel Skyblock.
+priceAnalyzer (pAz) is a feature rich 1.8.9 Minecraft forge mod for Hypixel Skyblock.

 ## Getting Started